jctremblay65/GenAI-Cache-Cleaner/README.md

 ## Troubleshooting

-### "Could not locate the Illustrator Preferences folder"

-**Possible causes:**
-- Unsupported Illustrator version (pre-2024)
-- Non-standard installation directory
-- Preferences folder has been moved or deleted

-**Solutions:**
-- Verify you're running Illustrator 2024 or later
-- Click "Open Prefs" button to manually verify the location
-- Reinstall Illustrator if preferences are missing

-### Deletion Fails or Shows Errors

-**Possible causes:**
-- Insufficient permissions
-- Files in use by another process
-- Locked or read-only files

-**Solutions:**
-- Close all Illustrator instances before running the script
-- Run Illustrator with administrator/elevated privileges
-- Check file permissions on the preferences folder
-- Restart your computer and try again

 ### Cache Folders Reappear

 This is normal behavior.
 Illustrator recreates cache folders as you use GenAI features.
 Run the cleaner periodically to manage disk space.

-## Best Practices

-- **Regular Maintenance**: Run the cleaner monthly if you use GenAI features frequently
-- **Before Major Updates**: Clean cache before updating Illustrator
-- **Low Disk Space**: Use when running low on storage
-- **Backup First**: While safe, consider backing up preferences if customized
-- **Close Illustrator**: For best results, close Illustrator before deletion (though not strictly required)

 ## Technical Details

 ### File Format
 - **Language**: ExtendScript (Adobe's extended JavaScript)
 - **Compatibility**: Illustrator CC 2024 and later
-- **UI Framework**: ScriptUI (Adobe's dialog system)

 ### Cache Folder Locations